Li Zhensheng (photojournalist): Cultural Revolution

-Li returned to Harbin just months before the outbreak of the Great Proletarian Cultural Revolution in the spring of 1966.
+Li returned to Harbin just months before the outbreak of the Cultural Revolution in the spring of 1966.
 A lack of photographic film, marauding Red Guards, and a political prohibition against photographing negative aspects of the revolution restricted what he was able to portray.
 He soon realized that only people wearing the red-colored arm band of the Red Guards could photograph without harassment.
 To achieve this, he founded his own small rebel group at the newspaper.

 Li then photographed horrific acts.
 His collection includes photos depicting the dehumanizing tactics used by the Red Guards to humiliate or degrade alleged counter-revolutionaries.
 Some images depict public displays of "denunciations," where the hair of prominent individuals is shaved.
 Other images show people bearing "dunce" hats; people with black paint spread over their faces; others wearing signs around their necks with writing that criticizes their profession or names.
 Li also captured scenes of public executions of counter-revolutionaries who were never given a trial for their alleged crimes.

 In September 1969, at the height of the Cultural Revolution, Li was once more sent back to the countryside.
 He was sent to the May 7th Cadre School in Liuhe, a labor camp where he and his wife, Zu Yingxia, spent two years performing hard labor.

 Li had taken meticulous care of the "negative" images he captured while at the newspaper, hiding them beneath a floorboard of his one-room apartment.
-The dry atmosphere and mild temperatures of Harbin aided the preservation of the photographic negatives.
+The dry atmosphere and mild temperatures of Harbin aided in the preservation of the photographic negatives.
 While he was sent away, Li entrusted a friend to care for the apartment, and instructed him to never reveal the secrets it contained.
 Li returned to the newspaper in 1972 as the head of the photography department, and later became a professor at Peking University in 1982.